What to keep and what to store?

-- Pack up out-of-season sporting gear.
+- Pack up the out-of-season sporting gear.

-- Bundle garden tools together in the off season and stick them in a garbage bin in your self storage unit.
+- Bundle garden tools together in the off-season and stick them in a garbage bin in your self storage unit.

 - Ultimately, use your discretion to decide what stays and what goes.
 Label your stored goods well.
 If you are keeping them, you should rotate what you can into daily use every so often.